Life With Zenoss Cloud Gives You Intelligent Insights

 Version 2.3.0 supports monitoring of the status of systemd, upstart and systemV system services.
 OSService-SYSTEMD, OSService-UPSTART and OSService-SYSTEMD monitoring templates are automatically bound to a service component based on the targets modeled init system value.
 The zProperties zLinuxServicesModeled and zLinuxServicesNotModeled restrict the services that are modeled and thereby monitored.

-Only loaded services are modeled.
-An empty value in zLinuxServiceModeled is treated as .* regex and models all loaded services.
-Both the zProperties can support multiple regex expressions when separated on new lines.
+zLinuxServiceModeled and zLinuxServiceNotModeled can support multiple regex expressions when separated on new lines.
+Although the zLinuxModelAllActiveServices property models all active services that are also disabled when checked, this property will still not model onseshot services or those services whose conditions are not met.
 The OSService monitoring template generates events on every collection cycle for a service that is down.
 The events are automatically cleared if the service is up again.

 zLinuxServicesNotModeled overrules zLinuxServicesModeled.
 If a service name matches regexes in both zProperties, the service will not modeled.